 Currently, mental health professionals recognize three types of bipolar disorder:

-- Bipolar II Disorder – defined by hypomanic and depressive episodes.
+- Bipolar II Disorder – Defined by hypomanic and depressive episodes.
 Hypomanic episodes are not as severe as the manic episodes found in bipolar I.

 Typically, bipolar disorder is diagnosed in late adolescence (teen years) or early adulthood.
 However, symptoms can appear in children and older adults. ³ Not to mention, some women may notice symptoms upon pregnancy or following childbirth.